fenniez2334/blockchain-data-pipeline/README.md

 ```

 ### Kestra and Orchestration
+1. Log out and log back in
+After adding your user to the Docker group, you need to log out and log back in for the group changes to take effect.
+This step ensures your user has the necessary permissions to interact with Docker without `sudo`.
-1. Start Kestra with Docker Compose
+2. Start Kestra with Docker Compose
 Open a terminal in your VM and navigate to the Kestra directory:
 ```
 cd ~/blockchain-data-pipeline/kestra
 docker-compose up -d
 ```
-2. Expose Port for Web Access
+3. Expose Port for Web Access
 * In VS Code, forward port 8080 to access the Kestra web UI.
 * Open your browser and go to: http://localhost:8080/
-3. Configure Key-Value Store in Kestra
+4. Configure Key-Value Store in Kestra
 * In the Kestra UI, navigate to `KV Store`.
 * Add a new key:
     - Namespace: `blockchain`